Diagnostics and testing of suspension

 •Increased noise

-• Wear of front wheel bearings
+•Worn out front wheel bearings

-• Wear of the ball joint of the lower arm of the front suspension
+•Worn ball joint of the lower arm of the front suspension

 •Go to Pinpoint Test E.

-•Incorrect tire wear patterns
+•Abnormal tire wear pattern

 •Incorrect tire pressure